startupbuilders777/PONG/README.md

 # Start

-To start the game, open in visual studios and run the project.
+To start the game, open in Visual Studios and run the project.